hdlguy/alinx/AXU2CG/EDF/readme.md

 ```

 ### Copy to SD card to use EDF (busybox) filesystem
+This will install a Red Hat style root filesystem on partition 3.
+Most commands are replaced with busybox calls to reduce size.

 WARNING: change /dev/sdX to the SD card device on your machine.
 ```
 sudo umount /dev/sdX*